GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_internal_server/README.md

 # Secure Cloud Function With Internal Server Example

-This examples shows how to Secure Cloud Function (2nd Gen) communicates with an internal webserver using a Shared VPC and multiple projects.
+This example shows how to deploy a Secure Cloud Function (2nd Gen) that communicates with an internal webserver using Shared VPC and multiple projects.

 The resources/services/activations/deletions that this example will create/trigger are: